brcnitk/OpenSSL-Resources/README.md

 # OpenSSL-Resources

+OpenSSL is a general purpose cryptography library that provides an open source implementation of the Secure Sockets Layer (SSL) and Transport Layer Security (TLS) protocols.

+The library includes tools for generating RSA private keys and Certificate Signing Requests (CSRs), checksums, managing certificates and performing encryption/decryption.
+OpenSSL is written in C, but wrappers are available for a wide variety of computer languages.

+As of this writing, it’s estimated that 66% of all Web servers use OpenSSL.
+The OpenSSL toolkit is licensed under an Apache-style license.

 OpenSSL is an open source project that consists of a cryptographic library and an SSL/TLS toolkit.
 From the project’s web site: